ziweiWWANG/ziweiwwang.github.io/_pages/about.md

 ======

 **2021.04.10**
-- Paper **Learning Structure-Aware Semantic Segmentation with Image-Level Supervision** by Jiawei Liu, Jing Zhang, Nick Barnes and myself, has been accepted to IJCNN 2021!
+- Paper **Learning Structure-Aware Semantic Segmentation with Image-Level Supervision** by Jiawei Liu, Dr. Jing Zhang, Prof. Nick Barnes and myself, has been accepted to IJCNN 2021!
 Congrats Jiawei on his first paper in computer vision!
 PDF coming soon! 😀

 **2021.03.16**
 - Our <a target="_blank" href="https://github.com/YicongHong/Thinking-VLN">Thinking-VLN</a> repo is online!
 Come to enjoy our immature ideas and share your thoughts!
 Just for FUN thinking!